TimerChen/STG_Game/README.md

 res/

->you need't pay attention to these files:
+>you don't need to pay attention to these files:
 >
 > include/res_path.h
 >